 • 1 tsp salt

-• Preheat the oven to 175 C. Grease a caketin and cover with baking paper.
+• Preheat the oven to 175˚C. (325˚F) Brush a cake tin with a bit of oil and cover with baking paper.

 • Put the dates in a small bowl and sprinkle the baking powder on top.
-Heat the coffee until boiling and pour this over the dates and the soda.
-Leave to soak for a while
+Heat the coffee until boiling and pour this over the dates and the baking soda.
+Leave to soak for a while so the dates soften.

 • In a medium bowl mix the butter, sugar and egg well until combined.
 Stir the vanilla through